shopware/docs/guides/integrations-api/general-concepts/README.md

 ## Documentation

-And a common approach regarding the way that Shopware provides endpoint references for its APIs
+Here you find a common approach regarding the way that Shopware provides endpoint references for its APIs:

 {% page-ref page="generated-reference.md" %}